varunarya10/puppet-jio_pipeline/jenkins-jobs/README.md

     url=http://localhost:8080/

-Install 'copy artifact' plugin.
-If not able to install from web UI, download it from `https://updates.jenkins-ci.org/download/plugins/`.
+Install the 'Copy Artifact' and 'Parameterized Trigger' plugins.
+If not able to install from web UI, download them from `https://updates.jenkins-ci.org/download/plugins/`.

 To configure jobs from yaml files, `cd` into the repository, and run